keithlegg/FT2232H_D2XX_linux/README.md

 # FT2232H_D2XX_linux
  minimalist exampe of SPI on an FT2232H chip.
 Runs on Ubuntu Linux.
 Based on AN_114 pdf

+    //YOU HAVE TO RUN THIS FIRST TO DISABLE VCP ! sudo rmmod ftdi_sio; sudo rmmod usbserial;

 I had a hell of a time trying to find any examples of a working driver for an FT2232H chip.

 The example in Application Note 114, was designed for D2XX on windows, so I set out re writing it line by line for linux.